glennmatthews/aagen/README.md

 ---

 If you run the program with no parameters, it will generate a new random dungeon.
+There are also some "starting regions" in the maps directory; if you would like to use one of these instead of starting with a blank slate, launch aagen with the `-f` option:

+    aagen -f maps/starting_area_1.aamap

-On the console you will see various informational and debug messages.
+As aagen runs, on the console you will see various informational and debug messages.
 One of the first messages output to the console will report the "seed" that was used to generate this dungeon:

-    INFO:aagen.generator:Random seed is 1201576528
+    Random seed is 1201576528

 If you want to recreate the same dungeon again, you can launch the program with `aagen -s <seed number>` and the exact same dungeon will be generated as